jschrier/blog/_posts/2023-08-02-Imaginary-Syllabi:-Prompt-Engineering-And-Addressative-Magic.md

     - Theories of divination (and the incompatibility of some of those with mechanical means)
     - [Valis' blog](https://mercurialminutes.substack.com) is a source of many rich ideas for this
         - [Occult agencies (angels, daemons, etc.) have often been accorded limited to no free-will...moral agency resides in the human conjurer (or deity) who commands them.](https://mercurialminutes.substack.com/p/machine-learning-goetia)  This is an interesting point when thinking about legal liability of AI systems.
+* (13 Jan 2024) Anthony Grafton, [Magus: The Art of Magic from Faustus to Agrippa](https://amzn.to/48vl092)--"the magus in sixteenth-century Europe was a distinctive intellectual type, both different from and indebted to medieval counterparts as well as contemporaries like the engineer, the artist, the Christian humanist, and the religious reformer.
+Alongside these better-known figures, the magus had a transformative impact on his social world."